PaimaStudios/paima-engine-docs/docs/home/100-state-machine/300-react-to-events/10-primitive-catalogue/1-introduction.md

 The [state transition function](../../../read-write-L2-state/read-data#stf-function) call triggered by a scheduled input originating from a Primitive can also access:
 - `inputData.scheduledTxHash`: the original transaction hash that triggered this primitive
 - `inputData.extensionName`: the primitive that triggered
+- `caip2`: the [caip2](https://github.com/ChainAgnostic/CAIPs/blob/main/CAIPs/caip-2.md) id of the chain that triggered the event

 To learn by example, please consult the NFT LvlUp game template &ndash; `./paima-engine-linux init template nft-lvlup` to learn more.